-During the summer Pre-College Art Program you will attend morning and afternoon classes, Monday through Thursday.
-You'll work in our beautiful, spacious studios in the historic College of Fine Arts building and the School of Art’s Doherty Hall fabrication facilities.
-In addition to your structured class time, you’ll participate in weekly workshops, open studios and portfolio reviews.
+During Pre-College Art, students attend morning and afternoon classes, Monday through Thursday.
+Students work in our beautiful, spacious studios in the historic College of Fine Arts building and the School of Art’s Doherty Hall fabrication facilities.
+In addition to structured class time, students participate in weekly workshops, open studios and portfolio reviews.

-The Pre-College Art faculty is comprised of accomplished artists and educators.
-Small class sizes allow you to benefit from individual attention, intense instruction and substantial constructive feedback.
-Undergraduate teaching assistants provide support for both instructors and students and add valuable insight into the School of Art’s BFA program.
+The Pre-College Art faculty is comprised of accomplished artists with experience teaching teenagers as well as in undergraduate and graduate level environments.
+Small class sizes allow students to benefit from individual attention, intense instruction and substantial constructive feedback.
+Undergraduate teaching assistants provide support for both instructors and students, and add valuable insight into the School of Art’s BFA program.

 During session one all three and six-week students take the following courses:

 All six-week students take the following courses during session two:

 - Digital Photography

 - Concept Studio (a continuation of session one)

 An exhibition of student work occurs during the Pre-College Family Weekend celebration.
 Students, faculty and teaching assistants plan and hang the show together.